daptecc/3dmnist/README.md

 ### Project Description

 This is a test to classify 3D MNIST digits in Keras and Pytorch.
-The method uses a simple architecture of 3D convolutions followed by fully connected layers to downsample voxel grids to a lower dimension space.
+The method uses a simple architecture consisting of two blocks of 3D convolutions/ReLU/BatchNorm followed by fully connected layers to downsample voxel grids to a lower dimension space.

 #### Dataset